Symplectic maps: from generating functions to Liouvillian forms: Special symplectic manifolds and Liouvillian forms

-A very important class of symplectic manifolds are the cotangent bundle to Riemannian manifolds.
-In particular, the cotangent bundle to Euclidean spaces (viewed as Riemannian manifolds) modelates the phase space of many Hamiltonian mechanical systems, where the base coordinates correspond to positions and vertical coordinates correspond to momenta.
-Other systems with constraints can be modelated by other Riemannian manifolds like spheres and hyperbolic spaces.
-In the following discussion, we consider tangent and cotangent bundles to generic Riemannian manifolds.
-For simplicity in the exposition, we will consider smooth manifolds, and for more restricted cases, the reader must perform the suited modifications.
+An important class of symplectic manifolds are the cotangent bundle to Riemannian manifolds.
+In particular, they model the phase space of many Hamiltonian mechanical systems, where the base coordinates correspond to positions or configurations, and vertical coordinates correspond to momenta.

 Let $\mathcal Q$ be a $C^\infty$ manifold.
 Consider the cotangent and tangent bundles $T^*\mathcal Q$ and $T\mathcal Q$, and its canonical projections on the base manifold $\mathcal Q$ denoted by $\tau_{\mathcal Q}:T\mathcal Q\to \mathcal Q$ and $\pi_\mathcal Q:T^*\mathcal Q\to \mathcal Q$ respectively.